Snowbreak: Containment Zone Tier List

 SupportB-

-Katya makes a stylish entrance, easily finding a spot at the top thanks to great DPS uptime and strong damage potential.
+Katya makes a stylish entrance, providing competent performance thanks to great DPS uptime and strong damage potential.
 She takes abilities from other operatives and puts her own spin on them, passing the plagiarism check and maintaining her own identity.

 Her support skill also resembles that of another operative (Swift this time), as a targeted shot that propels you back and can be used to dispel CC effects.
 Katya’s version has more of a circular AoE and also freezes enemies hit, but also like Swift’s support skill, it’s just alright.